-(4) Plantar flex your foot at the ankle – plantar flexion is when you point your toes towards the ground.
+(4) Plantar flex (point your toes towards the ground) at the ankle.
 Think of yourself exploding off your ankle and using that last bit of power to propel you up the hill with minimal energy expenditure.
 Focusing on plantar flexion can save you a lot of energy and really help you get up the hill faster and with less energy.

 Keep your arms relaxed and only slightly moving forward and back.
 Don’t flail them to the sides, this will waste energy.
 Likewise, keep your head up and your eyes looking forward.

-(2) You want to land with your foot either right beneath your torso or just slightly in front of your pelvis, depending on the grade of the downhill (the steeper the grade, the more likely your foot is to land out in front).
+(2) Land with your foot either right beneath your torso or just slightly in front of your pelvis, depending on the grade of the downhill (the steeper the grade, the more likely your foot is to land out in front).
 Extending your leg too much will cause you to land on your heel, which will act like a breaking motion.
 Focus on landing towards your midfoot to maintain speed while staying in control.

-(3) Your stride length should naturally be extended when running downhill.
-However, you shouldn’t need to consciously increase your stride length.
+(3) Stride length should naturally extend when running downhill.
+However, you should not need to consciously increase your stride length.
 The pace and the grade of the hill will do this naturally for you.

 Pacing During Hilly Races

 Tackling hills during races or even important workouts can be daunting.
-It’s easy to ruin your race by wasting too much energy grinding up a hill or lose big chunks of time by slowing the pace too much.
+It’s easy to ruin your race by wasting too much energy grinding up a hill or fall far behind by slowing the pace too much.

 To handle hills effectively in races, learn to run up and down them by effort, not pace.

-When you approach the base of a hill, you should already have a good feel for the effort you’re maintaining to keep the pace you need.
+When you approach the base of a hill, you should already have a good feel for the effort you are working at.
 Meaning, if you’re running goal race pace already, you should already know what that pace “feels” like.
-So, when you begin to ascend up the hill, focus on maintaining the same effort.
-Obviously, your actual pace will slow, even though you’re running the same effort (don’t worry, you’ll make it up on the downhill).
+As you begin to ascend up the hill, focus on maintaining the same effort.
+Obviously, your actual pace will slow, even though you are running the same effort (don’t worry, you’ll make it up on the downhill).
 The exact time you’ll “lose” on the uphill will be a function of the steepness and length of the hill.